 Today I want to share some craft projects that you can enjoy without making a mess.

 If you are looking to create something unique and fun in a short period of time, without making a mess, there are a few great ways of getting creative.
 Not all of us are blessed with a workshop at home or a room where we don’t have to worry about spilling paint or glue.
-Below you will find seven great activities you can do alone or with your kids to pass the time and create unique gifts for friends, decoration for the house, or simply have fun.
+Below you will find some great crafts you can do alone or with your kids to pass the time and create unique gifts for friends, decoration for the house, or simply have fun.
+Let’s dive in:

 1. T-Shirt Printing (Ironing Method)

 You can design your family T-shirt by printing and designing your own patterns.
 There are plenty of great designs available online, including unique letters, GIF images, and cartoon characters.
 Check out the free svg files for Cricut Design Space available to download and get started.

 The supplies you need are minimal making this a perfect craft project that won’t make a mess.
 The only thing to remember is to print out the mirror image on the transfer paper and keep the material flat on the ironing board.
 This can be a great personalized gift that’s really inexpensive.

 If you have had enough of the commercial jigsaw and would like to challenge your family members, maybe use a photo to cut into pieces, you can create your personalized jigsaw.

 You have two options; print the photo on a piece of cardboard or stick a photo on the board.
 You might get a template cutter that will create your jigsaw, or you can simply go by straight lines and spend a night with your family members trying to put the picture together, then frame it and display it on the wall.
 Below are a few simple options you can use:

 If you would like to create a craft project that doesn’t make a mess, a personalized sign for your child’s room is perfect.
 Simply bend a coat hanger or some wire to the shape of a joint up writing and place it in a large tub filled with some dye, borax, or simple household crystal salt.